Quinence/zilliqa-dev-starter/README.md

 While the smart contracts can technically be deployed and interacted with from the online IDE, there are many other ways to interact with the Zilliqa Blockchain programmatically.

 👐 The most popular is the [Zilliqa JavaScript Library](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).
 It has first-class support for TypeScript, and allows to interact with the Zilliqa Blockchain from browser-side application frameworks (e.g. React) as well as any Node.js project (e.g. serverside).
+There are implementations in other languages as well, e.g. [the Golang SDK](https://github.com/Zilliqa/gozilliqa-sdk).

 [Zilpay also has an extensive API](https://zilpay.github.io/zilpay-docs/) whose signature is analogous to the Zilliqa JavaScript Library.
 It is also recommended when interacting with the Zilliqa Blockchain from client-side applications with dynamic user interactions (e.g. paying with Zilpay).

+## Building fullstack dApps on the Zilliqa Blockchain

+Zilliqa provides cutting-edge tools for building dApps.
+Scilla is strongly typed and safe-by-design — enabling fast and secure smart contract development.
+The Zilliqa JavaScript Library and the Zilpay API — along with the TypeScript support — allows to effeciently deploy contracts, call methods (called transitions in Zilliqa), interact with the Zilliqa Blockchain.

+🚀 Comb through a full-fledged fullstack application on Zilliqa for listing and renting houses: [the code](https://github.com/Quinence/zilliqa-fullstack-app-rentOnZilliqa) and [the walkthrough](https://dev.zilliqa.com/docs/dev/dev-rentonzilliqa-introduction).